tied/aws-must/README.md

 #### Use Demo to Bootstrap Own Configuration

-To create a copy templates and YAML configuration for demo case `i`, run rake task `demo:bootstrap-i` and pass command line arguments defining template directory and configuration directory.
-For example, to copy demo case `3` templates to directory `tmp/tmpl` and configurations to `tmp/conf`, run
+To create a copy of templates and YAML configuration for demo case `i`, run rake task `demo:bootstrap-i`, and pass template and configuration directories as command line arguments.
+For example, to copy demo case `3` templates to directory `tmp/tmpl`, and configurations to directory `tmp/conf`, run

     rake demo:bootstrap-3[tmp/tmpl,tmp/conf]

-After this command `tmp/tmpl` contains `root.mustache`, which is the starting point of mustache template rendering, and `tmp/conf` contains a YAML file `conf.yaml` for demo configuration data.

 #### Demo Usage on Amazon platform